NickeManarin/ScreenToGif/ScreenToGif/Readme.md

 ♦ When exporting as images the warning message about existing files would not appear.
 ♦ DirectX capture: When the cursor was idle, it was not appearing in the recording.
+♦ When exporting multiple times (near the same time) with the same preset, the first encoding was using the filename of the second one.

 ### Known Bugs: